kangja/top-nba-players/README.md

 - Render player's GIF on page
 - Render player's data on page
 - Make sure the delete button works to delete user's favorite players.
+- Search bar that searches for NBA players

 #### PostMVP